 Under most insurance policies, you are required to notify your insurer if you are involved in an accident.
 You may also be required to report it to the police.
 These reports will be collected, along with witness statements, photographs, and investigation reports, in order to determine who is at fault for the accident.

 Your insurance company’s determination of fault is not the final word.
-If you disagree with their findings, your personal injury attorney may file a lawsuit against your uninsured motorist insurer.
+If you disagree with their findings, your personal injury attorney may file a legal action against your uninsured motorist insurer.
 If you are found to be partially at fault, you may be entitled to a partial recovery under the comparative negligence laws of Nevada.

 Either way, you will need to prove your medical bills and other injuries to your insurance provider.
 This is not an easy task.
 Quite often, your insurance company will work against you and try to pay out as little as possible.
 Retaining an experienced accident attorney from the Aaron Law Group will ensure you receive the maximum compensation you are entitled to.